Audace/audace.github.io/_posts/2016-04-05-Rejection-Sucks.md

 3. `CMD-Q` your email client.
 4. Give yourself two hours to let it sink in and for your emotions to run through the due course of reactions.
 Go for a walk.
 Get a milkshake.
 5. Two hours later: open up your email client and pull up the email.
-6. Right down the key takeaways of the feedback and what you’ve learned from the process as a whole.
+6. Write down the key takeaways of the feedback and what you’ve learned from the process as a whole.
 Save the note so that you can reflect on it later.
 7. Archive the email.
 8. Immediately start working on the next step of the decision tree.